TASM – Teradata Dynamic Workload Management Features

 The QueryLog and Dynamic Workload Management

-The DBC.DBQLOGTBL table makes it easy to identify each request in the planned environment and health condition in which Teradata executed it.
-This is a mighty tool for the experienced Teradata tuning expert as it allows us to analyze performance issues, identify wrongly assigned queries, and much more.
+The DBC.DBQLOGTBL table conveniently identifies each request and the corresponding environment and health conditions in which Teradata executed it.
+This tool is invaluable for skilled Teradata tuning experts, enabling them to analyze performance problems and detect improperly assigned queries.

 OpEnvId = Planned Environment